JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 #### Generality

 There must be no restriction on the domain of the input.
-`Real`s, vectors, graphs, finite-dimensional domains, or really anything else that you fancy should be straightforwardly representable.
+Collections of `Real`s, vectors, graphs, finite-dimensional domains, or really anything else that you fancy should be straightforwardly representable.
 Moreover, whichever input class is chosen should not prevent optimal performance from being obtained.